 More information on the methodology used to calculate these indices can be found in the related Methodology to calculate CPIH-consistent inflation rates for UK household groups publication.

 While the calculation of inflation rates for household groups is straightforward analytically, a range of data constraints make their estimation challenging in practice.
 For instance, an analysis of household group-specific inflation rates would ideally use price indices and expenditure weights specific to each household group.
 This would reflect the fact that different households will purchase goods and services from different outlets and therefore face different prices.

 However, data are not available on specific price indices and therefore we have had to use national price indices as an approximation.
 There are also a number of challenges that arise from the data sources that we have available for us to calculate the expenditure shares.
 These limitations do not impede the validity of the chosen methodology and its robustness.
 For more information, please see the related methodology publication.

 Price indices are constructed using price and expenditure data.
 These expenditure shares can be calculated using different methodological approaches; the main two are democratic and plutocratic weighting.
-An overview of these approaches and their associated concepts can be found in Section 7.2 of the Consumer Price Indices Technical Manual (PDF, 674KB).
-We have also produced a methodology article Investigating the impact of different weighting methods on CPIH that compares the two approaches, alongside additional approaches to weighting a price index.
+We have produced a methodology article Investigating the impact of different weighting methods on CPIH that compares the two approaches, alongside additional approaches to weighting a price index.

 For the purpose of this article, plutocratic weighting is used, which is consistent with the method of weighting used in Consumer Prices Index including owner occupiers’ housing costs (CPIH).
 Plutocratic weighting is also the most common approach used internationally.
 Using plutocratic weighting allows for comparisons to be made between the household group inflation rates and the headline CPIH because both are produced within an established framework.